310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% bubble Midori sad %}
 It’s fine… Honestly, you *should* be angry—It’s my fault we got here so late… I held us back during our very last stage together.

 But that’s exactly what I can’t stand.
-I’m just so irritated, like, what do you *mean* our ‘last’ stage?
+I’m just so irritated, like, what do you *mean* our “last” stage?
 Are you all being serious right now…?

 That’s why I just couldn’t take it anymore on our way here, after changing into our uniforms…